jupyter/security/nf-security-committee.md

             2. Submits quarterly reports to the board of directors
 ### Meetings

-1. Frequency - Established by the committee but it is suggested that committees meet at least weekly or bi-monthly.
+1. The committee should have written communication about the state of security at minimum bi-weekly.
+2. W

+1. The security committee meets at least monthly.
 2. A majority of the committee members shall constitute a quorum.

 ### Committee Reports